AH 120: Medical Terminology

 Introduces students to entry-level Personal Care Attendant skills.
 Students will be taught how to assist patients and families with non-medically directed personal care and home management activities.
 It will prepare students to seek entry-level Personal Care Attendant employment.AH NC021: Personal Care Attendant II: Dementia and End-of-Life Care

-This course focuses on dementia and end-of-life care.
-Students will be given in-depth information on types and causes of dementia and principles of end-of-life care.
-Topics will include potential causes and successful strategies to deal with communication difficulties and problem behaviors, as well as activities that lead to successful caregiving focused on quality of life.
-End-of-Life topics will include advanced planning, practical and emotional issues related to death and dying, and community resources for the support of families and caregivers.AH NC030: Restorative Nurse Assistant Training - Introduction
+Focuses on dementia and end-of-life care.
+Topics include potential causes and successful strategies to deal with communication difficulties and problem behaviors, as well as activities that lead to successful care giving.
+End-of-life topics include advance planning, practical and emotional issues related to death and dying, and community resources for the support of families and caregivers.AH NC030: Restorative Nurse Assistant Training - Introduction

 Course Advisories: Must have current active CNA license, TB clearance and health care provider CPR.

 Prepares licensed CNAs (Certified Nurse Assistants) to assist patients/residents in maintaining or promoting independence in the areas of mobility, range of motion, and the performance of activities of daily living.
 This course is the first in a two-part series leading to a SBCC Noncredit Educational Programs Certificate of Completion for Restorative Nurse Assistants.AH NC031: Restorative Nurse Assistant Training - Advanced